lbechberger/ML4NLP/doku_in_progress.md

 ### Balanced vs. imbalanced data

 In a real-world scenario, the amount of articles that a specific user finds uninteresting would be much higher than the number of articles that they like.
 For this reason, it would be problematic to have a balanced dataset, where each user has as many positive examples as they have negative examples.
 Therefore we created an imbalanced dataset where the percentage of articles the user is theoretically interested in is not 50% but 3.1%.
 We calculated the number of 3.1% by counting the average amount of articles that belong to the user's 3 categories of interest devided by the number of all articles.
 Disregarding the character of automation for generating the dataset, this ratio is the closest model we have for a real-world scenario.
 Following that argumentation, the data for validation and testing of the classifier should be the original dataset.
-That means that the probability of the classifier classifing an article as negative (uninteresting for the specific user) is supposed to be much higher than the other case (see chapter ???).
+That means that the probability of the classifier classifing an article as negative (uninteresting for the specific user) is supposed to be much higher than the other case.
 However, with the ratio of 3.1% in mind, the choice of data for validation and testing is more difficult.
 There are a number of downsides that go along with an imbalanced dataset like the one described above.
 For example, the classifier could learn to always classify an article as negative as that is the strong bias of the training data.
-However, also the use of a balanced dataset that doesn't model the supposed real-world scenario isn't ideal.
+However, also the use of a balanced dataset that does not model the supposed real-world scenario is not ideal.
 It could result in an unrealistic bias to classify more articles as interesting for the user than it would be the case in practice.
 Yet, the strongest argument for choosing balanced or imbalanced to train the classifier is the actual performance of that classifier.
 Therefore, the results shown in the chapters [Train & Test with balanced data](#train--test-with-balanced-data) and [Train with balanced, test with imbalanced data](#train-with-balanced-test-with-imbalanced-data) state the performances of named classifiers using first a balanced and then an imbalanced dataset for training.
 As explained above, the data for evaluating the classifier's performance is imbalanced.
-(data??)

-The dataset that we are using has a huge amount of samples, which is due to the fact that it is computationally generated.

---

 ### Features